 Features & benefits

-Permanent waterproofing — becomes part of your material; 15-year warranty
+Permanent waterproofing — becomes part of your material; 15-year warranty against water intrusion

 Superior durable finish — penetrates in; can't rub off; protects against freeze-thaw